ravornyo/logik/README.md

 ## Running Web Editor
 ![screenshot](https://user-images.githubusercontent.com/877171/235789552-70737b07-667d-4fbf-86e3-9068b6eedfe6.png)

-To run logik in the web, you need to install the first install dependencies and then build the project.
+To run logik in the web, you need to first install dependencies and then build the project.
 From the root folder run the following commands.

 ```
 npm install